programming-notes/pig-latin-challenge/README.md

 ##Learning Competencies

-* Model a real world system using ruby code
+* Model a simple real-world system in Ruby code
-* Reading and Writing Psuedocode.
+* Use Pseudocode effectively to model problem-solving

 ##Summary